WDI-SEA/notes/04-databases/sql-intro.md

 `I`solation keeps transactions separated from each other until they’re finished.

 `D`urability guarantees that the database will keep track of pending changes in such a way that the server can recover from an abnormal termination -- if it crashes it can uncrash.

-### SQL: Structured Query Language

-**A Brief History of Databases**

-Before the notion of an RDBMS \(like PostreSQL\) and a standard language for querying that data was created \(SQL\), there were many database vendors.
-Each vendor had different ways of storing data and very different ways of retreiving the data afterwards.
-Moving data from one system to another was very costly.
-Luckly, in the 1970s, SQL was created and later turned into a standard.
-Modern relational databases are now based on the SQL standard, so moving from Postgres to Oracle is not nearly as much of a challenge as it used to be.

 ## psql